 In partnership with the Mental Health Commission of Canada, Wisdom2Action is collaborating with Embrace Life Council in Nunavut, the Youth Mental Health Association (YMHA) in British Columbia, and the Canadian Red Cross to host W2A Vancouver: Embrace Life.

-Like all our initiatives, W2A Vancouver is being organized in partnership with our Hub partners: Qaujigiartiit Health Research Centre in Iqaluit, Nunavut; the Centre de liaison sur l’intervention et la prévention psychosociales in Montreal, Quebec; and, the Ontario Centre of Excellence for Child and Youth Mental Health in Ottawa, Ontario.
+Like all our initiatives, W2A Vancouver was organized in partnership with our Hub partners: Qaujigiartiit Health Research Centre in Iqaluit, Nunavut; the Centre de liaison sur l’intervention et la prévention psychosociales in Montreal, Quebec; and, the Ontario Centre of Excellence for Child and Youth Mental Health in Ottawa, Ontario.
 Each of our Hub partners brings tremendous regional capacity and expertise to help local organizations share and adopt evidence-informed practices.

 The Wisdom2Action event series was launched by Wisdom2Action (W2A) in December 2013.